ayushnoori/program-synthesis/README.md

 ## 👨🏽‍💻 Project Description

 Here, we implement the non-ML subset of BUSTLE, the algorithm proposed by [Odena *et al.* (2021)](https://arxiv.org/abs/2007.14381).
-That is, we implement bottom-up enumerative search for simple compound expressions, excluding conditionals, recursion and loops.
+That is, we implement bottom-up enumerative search for simple compound expressions, excluding conditionals, recursion, and loops.
+The implementation is generic and flexibly supports multiple target languages.
+Arithmetic and string manipulations are natively supported, defined in `arithmetic.py` and `string.py`, respectively.

 To run the program, run `synthesis.py` with the following arguments:
 ```